 The Importance of Pool Crack Repair

 Your swimming pool was problem free when you installed it.
 Now several years have passed, and cracks are starting to show.
 It’s time to take a look at how cracks happen and what preventive measures you can take to avoid pool crack repair.
 Remember that choosing a pool liner that’s best for your pool can be very beneficial to avoid pool cracks.

 How Pool Cracks Happen

 Our swimming pool San Antonio repair specialists explain that pools crack due to a number of reasons, including shrinkage, settlement, and structural problems.
 For fiberglass pools, cracks can happen if your pool is not level when it is installed or the ground beneath the pool shifts considerably after installation.
 In both cases, the pool must be reinstalled.

 Fiberglass pools also get spider cracks, the type of cracks that look like spider webs, in the gel coating.
 Usually, they do not impact the integrity of the pool itself, nor do they mean your pool is leaking — they only affect the gel coat layer itself.
 Spider cracks can be repaired by resurfacing the pool.

 This is why one of the most important things you can do for your pool is maintenance.
 It’s important to properly care for your pool.
-If you don’t have time to give your pool a thorough cleaning, we do provide pool cleaning services!
+If you don’t have time to give your pool a thorough cleaning, we do provide pool cleaning services

 Types of Pool Cracks